Skip to primary navigation Skip to content Skip to footer

 • A Trooper Hat for winter months.
 These hats especially the ones with the vinyl outside will keep your head and ears warm by sealing out the wind and rain.

 • A decent Wheeled Cooler with ice to keep your catch and lunch fresh.
-The wheeled one pictured in the link is great for that long walk down the dock.

 • A set of basic rain gear especially if you know that rain is in the forecast.
 Staying dry also means staying warm.
 There is much more professional-grade Foul Weather Gear searchable on Amazon.com.